For New International Students

 New York, NY 10006

-- Personal Statement/Essay (one page minimum) indicating your interest in pursuing an undergraduate level of study at MCNY.
+- Personal Statement/Essay of 350 to 500 words describing your interest in pursuing undergraduate level of study at MCNY.

-- A high school GPA of 2.5 or higher is required.
-Original or certified copies of secondary school transcripts, and college/university transcripts, translated into English and listing individual courses including types, number, and grades received.
+- Academic transcripts with GPA of 2.5 or higher are recommended for undergraduate admission.
+Original or certified copies of transcripts translated into English and listing individual courses including types, number, and grades received are required.
 High school diplomas will not be accepted without an accompanying high school transcript.
-Transfer students from colleges/universities outside the United States seeking admission to MCNY may be required to submit a course by course evaluation conducted by WES, ECE or Globe Language Services.

 - TOEFL Scores – IbT (75 or above) or PbT (537 or above)